 How often should you brush your dog’s teeth?

 Ideally your canine companion should have his/her teeth brushed daily as it doesn’t take long for plaque to become tartar.
-In some cases, it may be an impossibility for an owner to brush so we may need introduce other methods such as a new diet or water additives to keep those pearly whites glistening.
+In some cases, it may be an impossibility for an owner to brush so we may need to introduce other methods such as a new diet or water additives to keep those pearly whites glistening.

 Why is oral and dental health important?

-Oral health is important for your pet’s whole body health.
+Oral health is important for your pet’s whole-body health.
 When a pet has dental disease, their bodies are constantly being exposed to bacteria, which increases the workload of the liver and kidneys, their main filtering organs.
 Dental disease can also make regulating other diseases, like diabetes, more difficult, and dogs with dental disease are often times painful, which impacts their quality of life.